Decoding Dark Matter Substructure without Supervision: Introduction

-Machine learning, and particularly deep learning, methods have found wide reaching applications in cosmology \cite{Ntampaka:2019udw} and the physical sciences more broadly \cite{Carleo:2019ptp}, now having been applied to problems in large-scale structure \cite{ Pan:2019vky}, the CMB \cite{Mishra:2019mbm,Farsian:2020adf, Caldeira:2018ojb}, 21~cm \cite{Hassan:2019cal} and lensing studies both weak \cite{ 2010ApJ...720..639G, Nurbaeva:2014fsa,Schmelzle:2017vwd,Fluri:2019qtp} and strong \cite{ Hezaveh:2017sht,PerreaultLevasseur:2017ltk,Morningstar:2018ase,Morningstar:2019szx,canameras2020holismokes}.
+Machine learning, and particularly deep learning, methods have wide reaching applications in cosmology \cite{Ntampaka:2019udw} and the physical sciences more broadly \cite{Carleo:2019ptp}, now having been applied to problems in large-scale structure \cite{ Pan:2019vky}, the CMB \cite{Mishra:2019mbm,Farsian:2020adf, Caldeira:2018ojb}, 21~cm \cite{Hassan:2019cal} and lensing studies both weak \cite{ 2010ApJ...720..639G, Nurbaeva:2014fsa,Schmelzle:2017vwd,Fluri:2019qtp} and strong \cite{ Hezaveh:2017sht,PerreaultLevasseur:2017ltk,Morningstar:2018ase,Morningstar:2019szx,canameras2020holismokes}.
 Recently, promising results have been achieved with supervised machine learning algorithms for identifying dark matter substructure properties with simulated galaxy-galaxy strong lensing images.
 These include applications of convolutional neural networks (CNNs) for inference of population level properties of substructure \cite{Brehmer:2019jyt}, classification of halos with and without substructure \cite{Alexander:2019puy, DiazRivero:2019hxf} and between dark matter models with disparate substructure morphology \cite{Alexander:2019puy}, as well as classifying between lenses with different subhalo mass cut-offs \cite{Varma:2020kbq}.
-In a similar spirit to these strong lensing studies, \cite{2020arXiv200811577V} used a CNN to classify simulated astrometic signatures of a population of quasars as being consistent with the presence of dark matter substructure in the Milky Way.
+In a similar spirit, \cite{2020arXiv200811577V} used a convolutional neural network to classify simulated astrometic signatures of a population of quasars as being consistent with the presence of dark matter substructure in the Milky Way.